OpenSceneryX/Library/doc/future_ideas.md

 Installer
 ---------

-o Handle both PNG and DDS textures when present.
+* Handle both PNG and DDS textures when present.

-o Detect which objects are used in the user's installed scenery packages, and only install those.
+* Detect which objects are used in the user's installed scenery packages, and only install those.

   - Get server manifest full list.

   - Parse DSFs & build list of used files if option selected.

   - Reduce server manifest list to just those files required.

   - Compare with local manifest.

   - Generate library.txt file.

   - Add in standard files like Readme.

   - Problem - DSF only contains references to .obj, .fac etc, not the textures they use.
 Will need to build a more extended manifest file containing all referenced files.

   - Check it works after changing X-Plane folders.

-o Split library into multiple, optional packages.
+* Split library into multiple, optional packages.

-o User agent should include platform.
+* User agent should include platform.

 Library
 -------

-o Split library into multiple, optional packages
+* Split library into multiple, optional packages

 Website
 -------

-o The sub-categories section of category landing pages should be better
+* The sub-categories section of category landing pages should be better
   - Perhaps there should be a selection of random images for each category
   - Or create custom folder icons for each type of item e.g. cube on a folder for objects
   - Or use the screenshot for the first item in the folder as the folder icon

-o Handle formatted info.txt content better (e.g. Cormac's comments).
+* Handle formatted info.txt content better (e.g. Cormac's comments).

-o Mark whether an object has a lit texture.
+* Mark whether an object has a lit texture.

-o 3D renderer for x-plane .obj files.
+* 3D renderer for x-plane .obj files.

-o Add more info to facade, forest and line pages in the same way that the polygon and object pages show extended info.
+* Add more info to facade, forest and line pages in the same way that the polygon and object pages show extended info.

-o Page listing which libraries are integrated with OSX: RE_Library, FlyAgi_Vegetation, FlyAgi_Wind_Turbines
+* Page listing which libraries are integrated with OSX: RE_Library, FlyAgi_Vegetation, FlyAgi_Wind_Turbines